dataninja-python/iGarageSale/README.md

 # iGarageSale
-This is an express ecommerce app where one person's used stuff can be sold and become another's new treasure.
+This is an express ecommerce app where one person's new, used, or created tech can become another's treasure.

 ## MVP
-A web app that allows users to sell items like they would with a garage sale.
+A web app that allows users to sell computers, gadgets and other technology items as they would at a garage sale.
+This means people can submit offers (stretch goal).

 ## Stretch Goals
 * allow people to make an offer above or below the purchase price